 Audiences want an easy to read experience when viewing your content online.
 As publishers, it’s important to create an engaging yet comfortable journey for your readers, where all aspects are easy to understand.
 Every piece of content you provide should be valuable and keep your audience engaged until your call to action.
-In this blog, we’ve provided some tips to help make your content more readable.
+In this blog, we’ve provided 7 Content Writing Tips to help make your content more readable.

 Use bullet points or lists to break up unnecessary chunks of text.
 It’s much easier to take in information when it’s listed, our brains naturally processed to do so.
 List’s allow us to categorize things and summarise information so that it’s easily digested by your audience.
 Your audience often scan pages for pieces of information they find valuable and lists are known to help people remember information easily.